 Square's retail rate (2.6% + .10¢) is only realized if you swipe/dip the credit or debit card through their card reader, meaning the card must be present for the transaction.

 Additionally, Square is not integrated with Jackrabbit.
 Jackrabbit’s ePayment Partners are integrated with the software which saves you from having to manually enter the payments into Jackrabbit.
 Time spent by you for data entry costs you money!

-Jackrabbit’s ePayment Partners have always offered Meet or Beat Pricing.
+Jackrabbit’s ePayment Partners have always offered competitive pricing.
 Integrating full-featured software like Jackrabbit with an ePayment processor is a VERY significant and costly undertaking.
-We decided to integrate with two providers so that our clients would have a choice.
-We vetted our partners, who are established in our industry and understand our customers and their markets.
+We decided to integrate with three providers so that our clients would have a choice.
+We vetted our partners, who are established in our industry, and understand our customers and their markets.
 They provide the service our customers need and promise to discuss your effective rates openly and comparatively with any other vendor.

 The ability to offer credit cards is the cost of doing business.
 The majority of the rates you are paying are determined by the interchange portion of your rates (remember: these are the non-negotiables set by the big credit card companies).
 Because of the dynamics of consumer credit card types, etc., it is very difficult to control those rates.

 Consider building a 3% increase into your current customer pricing (as part of your regular fees) which is considered by some to be sufficient enough to offset the cost of credit card acceptance.
 It is recommended that if you do this, you do this across the board, regardless of payment method.